 The use of oral and written narration enables children to not only listen and read well, but also to comprehend well, by telling back a selection of material they have heard or read.
 They retell, as much as possible, word for word.
 As students narrate, they learn good writing style, since they often recite or write in the same style as the author.
 Narration also strengthens and develops vocabulary and memory skills.
 Having engaged the actual intentions of the author, students can then apply those rich ideas to their own thinking.

 Ms. Mason also believed that children should be allowed to spend time outdoors every day.
 Nature study provides hands-on experiences with nature as a means of gaining skills in observation and appreciation of God’s creation.
 Based on this concept, Heritage recently completed a garden and a nature trail.
 The trail extends around the full 12 acres of the school’s campus.
 Heritage also offers weekly classes in nature study for students in the Lower School.

-Heritage has shorter class days in the Enrichment and Lower School.
+Heritage has shorter class days in Enrichment (PreK and Kindergarten).
 Ms. Mason believed that fewer hours allow for the time at school to be more productive and also allow for more time at home.
 Children’s capacities for focused learning are limited.
 After a half-day at school, younger children are ready for non-educational activities that occur optimally in the home environment.